Last Updated on March 1, 2017

 Breathless views along the pedestrian paths of one of the most famous bridges in the world.
 The interactive exhibitions and the visit to the engines room with the original steam engines make it a unique experience (normal price £24).

 Globe Theatre Tour and Exhibition

-It is one of the biggest in Europe and situated in a convenient position, on the south bank, opposite Big Ben and next to the London Eye.
+It is one of the biggest in Europe and situated in a convenient position, on the south bank, opposite Big Ben.
 Not to be missed is the Pacific Ocean exhibition with sharks (normal price £13.25)

 It is possible to go up the 530 steps of the big dome to 85m and admire the great panoramic view of London.
 The crypt contains the graves of Admiral Nelson and of the Duke of Wellington (normal price £9.50).

 The majestic fortress built by William the Conqueror, still used by the royal family and the Queen.
 Don't miss the royal apartments, the dolls' room of Queen Mary and St. George chapel, where many royal weddings were celebrated (normal price £18.50).

 A great royal palace situated outside the centre of London, along the Thames river west of London.
 We recommend the impressive gardens and, inside the palace, the old Tudor kitchens and the royal rooms over a number of periods (normal price without londonpass £16.50).

 Situated inside Regent's Park, it is ideal for a beautiful day outside, full of over 5000 animals with a total of 755 species including penguins, camels, zebras, gorillas, hippopotamus, giraffes, african lions and the atypical Komodo dragons (normal entrance £24.54)

 Botanic gardens with a wide range of plants, from the greenhouse tropical to the various desert kinds.
 2000 protected species of which 15 are unique to Kew and extinct outside these gardens.
 An exhibition about the evolution of plants covers a period of 3500 million years (normal price £15).